dsaiztc/OSMDataWrangling/README.md

 ## 7. Conclusion

 Through all the stages of this project we have seen that we can find a wide variety or errors within the OSM data.
-We have centered our effort in analyzing only some of the fields, but there is definitely more work to do if we want a completely cleaned data.
+We have centered our effort in analyzing only some of the fields, but **there is definitely more work to do if we want a completely cleaned data**.
 We have found errors in both *keys* and *values* of the different *tags*, and we have not only corrected them but also fixed some issues with the data, like creating various fields from one originally wrong (in case of *streets* that included also the number of the house and even the door letter).

 Despite our effort, the huge amount of different kind of *tags* make the cleaning process almost impossible if we do not center our efforts in the fields that we are interested in analyzing (like in this case the *address*).